gorkov0610/K-means/python/README.md

 ## Python
-This folder is reserved for the python source files, but the project tree is left for `Damjan` to figure out.
+This folder is reserved for the python source files, but the project tree is left for `INKI943` to figure out.